Header link June 22, 2020

 What are algae?

 Organisms that photosynthesize but lack the formal water circulation structure of land plants are placed in the broad category of “algae.”
-These can grow in either freshwater or saltwater environments, existing as single cells (often congregating in colonies) or multicellular organisms such as giant kelp.
+These can grow in fresh water or salt water as single cells, often in colonies, or multicellular organisms such as giant kelp.

-Algae are so prolific that their photosynthesis is responsible for producing approximately half of the planet’s oxygen, making them essential to our survival.
-Old algae deposits also make up a portion of petroleum products and living or recently dead algae serve as both food and shelter for innumerable species.
+Algae are so prolific that their photosynthesis produces approximately half of the planet’s oxygen, making them essential to our survival.
+Old algae deposits also make up a portion of petroleum products and living or recently dead algae serve as food and shelter for innumerable species

 How can I determine if an algal bloom is harmful?

-Freshwater harmful algal blooms are often more difficult to detect than colorful red tides in marine environments, and generally appear green.
-Nevertheless, these species usually conform to characteristic patterns that can be recognized from the surface.
+Harmful algal blooms in fresh water are more difficult to detect than colorful red tides on coastlines but have characteristic patterns that can be recognized from the surface.
 Grouping in parallel streaks or clumped dots usually indicates toxicity, as does the semblance of spilled green paint or thick pea soup.
-Alternatively, nontoxic algae generally appear as floating rafts, scum, tangled or sprawled hair and thick mats.
+Alternatively, nontoxic algae generally appear as floating rafts, scum or tangled hair.

 How is California responding?